cusnir/repdata_pa2/PA2.md

 ## ..                ...    ...
 ```

-So it can be seen the most severe weather events are:
+So it can be seen that most frequent harmful weather events are:
-Hails, thunderstorms, tornados, floods, lightnings, heavy snows...
+Hails, thunderstorms, tornadoes, floods, lightnings, heavy snows...

 ### Number of weather events recorded by year
 Though this is not required in the assessment it will be interesting to see how many